gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 - Fix the Multiplayer Tutorial.
 Editing the `spcellphonetutorial.sco` and `multitutorial.sco` made the multiplayer tutorial somewhat functional.
 Thanks to [sTc2201](https://github.com/sTc2201) for providing the `multitutorial.sco` fixes.
 - Fix crash on viewing leaderboard.
 Thanks to [sTc2201](https://github.com/sTc2201) for providing the fix.
 - Change the default option of `SkipMenu` to 0 to be able to load into DLC's first.

-Following changes also deviate from the original code, resulting in a subpar experience in some places:
 - Change the default option of `RecoilFix` to 0 to avoid being as disadvantage to other players in the multiplayer.

 Keep in mind that you still want additional mods to be used for a pleasant GFWL multiplayer experience, including disabling the mod check to even allow this fork to work.